Polturgust/Polturgust/README.md

 - 🔭 Most of my work lives in **C and C++**, close to the metal
 - 🧠 I learn by rebuilding: if I can write it from scratch, I understand it
+- 🧑‍🏫 **Assistant Epitech Régional (AER)** — I teach and mentor other students, run pedagogical follow-up and manage CI tooling for the school
 - 🌱 Currently digging into **rendering, networking and distributed systems**
 - 🤝 Open to **internships and collaborative projects**
 - 📫 Reach me at **[florent.serra@epitech.eu](mailto:florent.serra@epitech.eu)**